deepflameCFD/deepflame-dev/README.md

-# DeepFlame v0.1.0
+# deepFlame v0.1.0
-DeepFlame is a computational fluid dynamics package for single or multiphase, laminar or turbulent, reacting flows in all speeds with machine learning capabilities.
+deepFlame is a computational fluid dynamics package for single or multiphase, laminar or turbulent, reacting flows in all speeds with machine learning capabilities.

 ## Dependencies
 OpenFOAM-7, Cantera C++ lib 2.6.0, Torch C++ lib 1.11.0